FAQs

 All purchasers or borrowers and sellers are required to attend in person; arrangements can be made in advance to use a power of attorney in the event a particular person cannot attend.* In sales transactions, the buyers and sellers agents often attend settlement.

 Buyers or Borrowers must provide a government issued Photo identification (valid driver’s license, passport, etc.), VISA or Green Card, if applicable, and a Cashier’s or Certified check which should be made payable to Evergreen Settlement Company for any amount needed to close.
-For amounts over $500,000, please contact us directly for wiring instructions.
+For amounts over $50,000, please contact us directly for wiring instructions.

-Sellers also need provide a government issued Photo identification and evidence of your taxpayer identification number (social security number).
+Sellers also need to provide a government issued Photo identification and evidence of your taxpayer identification number (social security number).

-Title is the foundation of property ownership. it means that you have a legal right to possess that property and to use it within the restrictions imposed by authorities or limitation on its use superimposed on the basic right to possession by previous owners.
+The "title" is the foundation of property ownership. it means that you have a legal right to possess that property and to use it within the restrictions imposed by authorities or limitation on its use superimposed on the basic right to possession by previous owners.

 If more than one person is purchasing the real estate there are choices as to how title may be taken.
 The most common ways to take title are: